omarcoaur3lio/pizzashop/README_en.md

 </div>

-### Funcionalidades
+### Functionalities

-- Passwordless: Login do usuário usando magic link.
+- Passwordless: User login using magic link.
-- Dashboard: Página para exibição da principais métricas do estabelecimento, como:
+- Dashboard: Page to display the establishment's main metrics, such as:
-  - Receita total
+  - Total revenue
-  - Número de pedidos
+  - Number of orders
-  - Número de cancelamentos
+  - Number of cancellations
-  - Gráfico com a receita diária dentro de um período específico
+  - Chart with daily revenue within a specific period
-  - Gráfico contendo os pedidos mais populares
+  - Chart containing the most popular orders
-- Listagem de pedidos: Consumo de API para busca e administração dos pedidos do estabelecimento.
+- Order listing: API consumption for searching and managing the establishment's orders.

 <br />

-A seguir, alguns dos conceitos postos em prática durante o desenvolvimento:
+Below are some of the concepts put into practice during development:

 - React Hooks (useState, useCallback, useContext)
-- Consumo de API com axios
+- API consumption with axios
 - TailwindCSS
 - ContextAPI
-- Roteamento com React Router
+- Routing with React Router
 - React Hook Form
-- Construção de interface com shadcn/ui
+- Construction of interface with shadcn/ui
-- Consultas com React Query
+- Queries with React Query

-## :art: Temas
+## :art: Themes

-A aplicação está disponivel nos temas dark e light.
+The application is available in dark and light themes.

 <div align="center">
   <img src="./.github/theme.png" width=100% />
 </div>

-## :rocket: Tecnologias Utilizadas
+## :rocket: Technologies

   <a href="https://react.dev/">
     <img alt="reactjs" src="https://img.shields.io/badge/React-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%FF5C00" />